TIY-ATL-ROR-2015-May/course-notes/postwork.md

 ## Suggestions

-There isn't a prescribed order here but I would definitely start with Sandi Metz and practicing/reinforcing your unit testing!
+I'm going to group these suggestions by a rough order.
+Some of them are things you should pursue immediately, others will be most helpful to you a good deal later.

-After that, run towards what excites you.
+In the end, run towards what excites you.

+### 1-3 months post-graduation

+At this point, you'll primarily be focused on practicing what you've already learned and finding paid work.
+Rather than showing you *entirely* new concepts, this period is about reinforcing and building on your knowledge.

-### Book: POODR (R, F, and P!)
+#### Book: POODR (R, F, and P!)

 First and foremost, *please, please, please* read [**Practical Object-Oriented Design in Ruby**][poodr] by the fantastic Sandi Metz.